-Assuming your case is the real thing -- not a sham to get a green card -- here are some common mistakes to avoid, any of which could result in your application being denied.
+Assuming your case is the real thing, not a sham to get a green card, here are some common mistakes to avoid, any of which could result in your application being denied.

 For purpose of immigration, you must be legally married.
-Legally married does not, in most cases, mean staying together -- read "Can You Get a Green Card By Common-Law Marriage?" for the few exceptions.
+That usually means with a governmentally recognized service or ceremony.
+Read Can You Get a Green Card By Common-Law Marriage? for the few exceptions.

 You must be legally married under the laws and customs of the state or country in which you were married.
 If, for example, your state or country prohibits marriage between certain blood relations or between an underage person and another, you'll need to make sure your marriage does not violate these rules.

-You will need to submit evidence of your valid marriage along with the initial visa petition (Form I-130) that the U.S. petitioner must prepare and submit.
+You will need to submit evidence of your valid marriage along with the initial petition (Form I-130) that the U.S. petitioner must prepare and submit.
 The best evidence of marriage is your marriage certificate, issued by a government agency.
 A church document or other unofficial certificate will not be accepted unless you can show that your marriage is nevertheless valid in the place it occurred and the original certificate is unavailable.

-Many green-card seekers living in the U.S. hope to apply for their green card without leaving the country for what's called "consular processing."
+Many green-card seekers living in the U.S. hope to apply for their green card without leaving the country for what's called consular processing, including an interview at a U.S. embassy or consulate.
 However, if the person's latest entry to the U.S. was unlawful, this is a problem.
-They are not eligible to adjust status, or turn their green card application in to USCIS.
+The person is not eligible to adjust status, or turn the green card application in to USCIS.

-The "normal" way that the immigration authorities expect spouses to apply for a marriage visa is for the U.S. petitioner to start the process by filing a Form I-130, after which the immigrant communicates with an overseas U.S. consulate and attends an interview there.
+The "normal" way that the U.S. immigration authorities expect spouses to apply for a marriage visa is for the U.S. petitioner to start the process by filing a Form I-130, after which the immigrant communicates with an overseas U.S. consulate and attends an interview there.
 However, this can take months, during which time the U.S. petitioner is normally living in the U.S. while the immigrant lives in another country.

 Out of frustration, some immigrants have tried entering the U.S. on a tourist visa and then adjusting status.
-Technically, this combination is possible for some people -- you may even have friends who have done this.
+Technically, this combination is possible for some people.
+You might even have friends who have done this.
 However, there's a catch.
-In order for this strategy to work, the immigrant needs to prove that he or she didn't misuse the tourist visa -- that is, commit visa fraud -- by claiming to be a mere visitor when in fact intending to stay and get a U.S. green card.
+In order for this strategy to work, immigrants need to prove that they didn't misuse the tourist visa (commit visa fraud) by claiming to be a mere visitor, when in fact intending to stay and get a U.S. green card.

 U.S. immigration laws prohibit the issuance of an immigrant visa to any person who is likely to become a public charge (receive need-based public assistance or welfare).
 The U.S. citizen or lawful permanent resident spouse must file an Affidavit of Support on Form I-864 to prove that he or she will provide the immigrant any necessary financial support for a period of years to avoid this prospect.

 You must fully and properly complete the various application forms.
 Do not leave any questions unanswered.
 If a question is not applicable to you, write "N/A" for "not applicable."
 Make sure that you have entered your personal information correctly.
 Your name, last name, date of birth, place of birth, country of birth, and so on must match with the details on your passport.

 Make sure that you submit the completed application form along with the necessary documents to the right USCIS office.
-Sending it to the wrong USCIS office will only delay your application.
+Sending it to the wrong USCIS office will delay your application.
 You will also need to attach the correct fee.
 Read the instructions on the USCIS website carefully.